ZakThoreson/homebase/content/about/_index.md

 ---
-title: "Resume"
+title: "About Me"
-description: "Testing Resume"
+description: "Landing Page"
 ---

+## Professional Interests
+For a complete picture, check out my [resume](/About/resume)

+##  Personal Life